-For strongly convex and smooth functions, \citet{mokhtari2016online} established that the dynamic regret is $\mathcal{O}(P_T^*)$. \citet{zhang2017improved} introduced the Online Multiple Gradient Descent (OMGD) and the Online Multiple Newton Update (OMNU) which achieved a $\mathcal{O}(\min(P_T^*,S_T^*)$ dynamic regret. \citet{yang2016tracking} showed that the $\mathcal{O}(P_T^*)$ rate is also reached for convex and smooth functions under the assumption that all minimisers lie onto the interior of a convex set of interest. \citet{besbes2015non} proved a $\mathcal{O}(T^{2/3}(V_T^*)^{1/3})$ dynamic regret for OGD with a restarting strategy.
+Dynamic regret has attracted many studies recently \citep{besbes2015non,jadbabaie2015online,yang2016tracking,zhang2017improved,zhang2018strong,zhao2021improved} but also for any comparator sequence (universal dynamic regret, as in \citealp{zhao2020dyn}).
+Those works have established various upper bounds which depend on measures of the cumulative distance between successive optima.
+For any horizon $T\ge 1$, for any sequence $\xbf=(\xbf_t)_{t\geq 1}$, \citet{zinkevich2003online} introduced the \emph{path length} to measure this discrepancy $P_T(\xbf)= \sum_{t=1}^{T-1}\| \xbf_{t+1}-\xbf_t \|.$ \citet{zhang2017improved} introduced the \emph{squared path length}: $S_T(\xbf)= \sum_{t=1}^{T-1}\| \xbf_{t+1}-\xbf_t \|^2.$ Finally, the \emph{function variation} has been introduced by \citet{besbes2015non}: for any sequence of losses $(\ell_t)_{t\geq 1}$ (these are provided by the environment),$ V_T^\ell(\xbf)= \sum_{t=1}^{T-1} \sup_{\xbf\in\mathcal{K}}\| \ell_{t+1}(\xbf)- \ell_t(\xbf) \|.$ When using the path length\footnote{similar definitions hold for the squared path length and the function variation.} $P_T^*:= P_T(\xbf^*)$ of the minimisers $\xbf^*=(\xbf_t^*)_{t\geq 1}$, dynamic regret of OGD is at most $\mathcal{O}(\sqrt{T(1+P_T^*)})$ for convex functions \citep{zinkevich2003online,yang2016tracking}.
+We similarly define $S_T^*:= S_T(\xbf^*)$. \\ For strongly convex and smooth functions, \citet{mokhtari2016online} established that the dynamic regret is $\mathcal{O}(P_T^*)$. \citet{zhang2017improved} introduced the Online Multiple Gradient Descent (OMGD) and the Online Multiple Newton Update (OMNU) which achieved a $\mathcal{O}(\min(P_T^*,S_T^*))$ dynamic regret. \citet{yang2016tracking} showed that the $\mathcal{O}(P_T^*)$ rate is also reached for convex and smooth functions under the assumption that all minimisers lie onto the interior of a convex set of interest. \citet{besbes2015non} proved a $\mathcal{O}(T^{2/3}(V_T^*)^{1/3})$ dynamic regret for OGD with a restarting strategy.